PHOTO: Mark Dantonio and his high school teammates on the Michigan State sidelines.

 Visit my website homepage, TomShanahan.Report

-One game plan remains with X’s and O’s churning through Mark Dantonio’s mind to wrap up a remarkable bounce-back season.
-The Michigan State coach’s football brain and innate leadership that was worthy of a 1974 West Point appointment flipped the Spartans’ 3-9 disaster last year into 9-3.
+One game plan remains this seaason with X’s and O’s churning through Mark Dantonio’s mind to wrap up a 2017 remarkable bounce-back season.
+The Michigan State coach’s football brain and his innate leadership that was worthy of a 1974 West Point appointment flipped the Spartans’ 3-9 disaster in 2016 into 9-3.

 But before No. 16-ranked Michigan State faces No. 18 Washington State (9-3) on Dec.
 28 at the Holiday Bowl in San Diego, there is another game close to Dantonio’s heart: